Call4Cloud | MMP-C | Autopilot | Device Preparation

 13. Certificate Location Overview

-I will finish this blog by giving you a nice simple overview of the location of where the MDM and AAD certificates will be stored.
+I will finish this blog by giving you an excellent simple overview of the location of where the MDM and AAD certificates will be stored.

 AADR + Intune Enrolled Intune enrolled during AADJ | AutopilotExisting AADJ + Intune enrolled with GPOExisting AADJ + Intune Enrolled with MDM-OnlyExisting AADJ + Intune Enrolled with Company Portal